optimisme/inapp-routing/README.md

 Also from javascript with 'routing.changeTo("/home")'

-If the 'path' is not listed at any `<x-route>` element, then the regular out of app navigation is used.
+If the 'path' is not listed at any `<x-route>` element, then the regular navigation is used.

 ## How to use it